Henry Frendo: Bibliography

-In 1970 Frendo completed his bachelor's degree in Maltese, English and History at the University of Malta.
-During the 1960s Frendo was involved in a number of Youth and Student groups.
-From 1968 to 1969 Frendo was Chairman of a student-led campaign called ‘Djar ghall-Maltin’ (Houses for the Maltese), which aimed to secure low-cost housing and land planning in the wake of newly achieved independence from the British.
-From 1970 to 1971 Frendo was made Editor-in-Chief of daily Maltese newspaper called Il-Hajja (The Life).
+In 1970 Frendo completed his bachelor's degree in Maltese, English and history at the University of Malta.
+During the 1960s Frendo was involved in a number of youth and student groups.
+From 1968 to 1969 Frendo was chairman of a student-led campaign called ‘Djar ghall-Maltin’ (Houses for the Maltese), which aimed to secure low-cost housing and land planning in the wake of newly achieved independence from the British.
+From 1970 to 1971 Frendo was made editor-in-chief of daily Maltese newspaper called Il-Hajja (The Life).

-In 1973 Frendo graduated with a Masters in History from the University of Malta, with a thesis on the language-culture clash in the 19th – 20th century between traditional italianita’ – latinita’ adherents and utilitarian assimilationist pro-English supporters and the codification of the historic and enduring Maltese language.
+In 1973 Frendo graduated with a master's in history from the University of Malta, with a thesis on the language-culture clash in the 19th – 20th century between traditional italianita’ – latinita’ adherents and utilitarian assimilationist pro-English supporters and the codification of the historic and enduring Maltese language.
 In the same year, Frendo became resident at University College at the University of Oxford in the United Kingdom.
 Frendo received his Doctor of Philosophy in Modern History from the University of Oxford in 1976.
 In his doctoral thesis, Frendo wrote on the formation of political parties in Malta under British rule, which was later published in his 1979 book Party Politics in a Fortress Colony.
-Frendo later returned to Malta, between 1976 and 1978, to be promoted from Assistant Lecturer to Lecturer in History at the University of Malta.
+Frendo later returned to Malta, between 1976 and 1978, to be promoted from assistant lecturer to lecturer in history at the University of Malta.

-In 1978 Frendo accepted a position with the United Nations High Commissioner for Refugees (UNHCR) at their Headquarters in Geneva, after he encountered fierce resistance to his academic work by the Labour government.
-In 1979 Frendo was promoted to the position of Programme Officer in the Middle East and North Africa section, whilst still in Geneva.
+In 1978 Frendo accepted a position with the United Nations High Commissioner for Refugees (UNHCR) at their headquarters in Geneva, after he encountered fierce resistance to his academic work by the Labour government.
+In 1979 Frendo was promoted to the position of programme officer in the Middle East and North Africa section, whilst still in Geneva.
 During his tenure there, Frendo was assigned to liaise in mass voluntary repatriation operations in Zimbabwe from neighbouring countries - such as Mozambique, Zambia and Botswana.
-In 1982 Frendo was assigned as the UNHCR's Deputy Representative to Egypt.
-There Frendo was awarded indefinite appointment by Kofi Annan, then serving as Chief of Personnel.
-From 1984 to 1985, Frendo was assigned as Head of Mission in Papua New Guinea where he was responsible for the first international assistance agreement between the UNHCR and the Papua New Guinea government.
+In 1982 Frendo was assigned as the UNHCR's deputy representative to Egypt.
+There Frendo was awarded indefinite appointment by Kofi Annan, then serving as chief of personnel.
+From 1984 to 1985, Frendo was assigned as head of mission in Papua New Guinea where he was responsible for the first international assistance agreement between the UNHCR and the Papua New Guinea government.

-From 1985 to 1988 Frendo was a Senior Lecturer in European political development, Commonwealth history and Ethnic Studies at La Trobe University, Victoria, Australia.
+From 1985 to 1988 Frendo was a senior lecturer in European political development, Commonwealth history and lllEthnic lllStudies at La Trobe University, Victoria, Australia.
 At this same time, Frendo also worked as a consultant with the Australian National University in Canberra on the Australian bicentennial social encyclopaedia, and as a consultant to the Victor Ethnic Affairs Commission where he set up Victoria's Legal Interpreting Services.